s5k6/shelltalk/README.md

   * An unquoted…

-      - …backslash `\` escapes the next character, or deletes a directly following newline,
+      - …backslash `\` escapes the next character, or skips a directly following newline,

       - …single quote `'` switches on strong quoting,